 Do Plants Feel Pain?
 Things to Consider

-You may have been asked, “Do plants feel pain?”
+You may have wondered, “Do plants feel pain?”
 It’s an interesting question to consider.
-So should we be concerned about plants’ feelings?
-Here are our thoughts:

 Do plants feel pain?

 The simple answer is that, currently, no one is sure whether plants can feel pain.
 We do know that they can feel sensations.
-Studies show that plants can feel a touch as light as a caterpillar’s footsteps.
+Studies show that plants can respond to a touch as light as a caterpillar’s footsteps.
 But pain, specifically, is a defense mechanism.
-If something hurts humans, we react instinctually to it—”fight or flight”—as do other animals.
-But plants don’t have that ability—nor do they have nervous systems or brains—so they may have no biological need to feel pain.
+When humans experience pain, we react instinctively, as do other animals.
+But do plants have that ability?
+Do they have a biological reason to feel pain?
 We just don’t know.

-We have to eat—it’s a matter of survival.
-And eating plants directly—rather than feeding them to animals and then killing those animals for their flesh—requires far fewer plants and doesn’t hurt animals, who, we already know for sure, feel pain.
-So if you worry about plants’ welfare, going vegan is your best option.
+We all have to eat, but we don’t have to imprison, kill, and eat birds, pigs, cows, fish, or other animals.
+Eating plants directly—rather than feeding them to animals and then killing those animals for their flesh—uses far fewer plants and doesn’t hurt our fellow animals, who, as we know for sure, feel pain.
+So, even if you’re concerned about plants’ feelings, being vegan is your best option.

 You do the math.